guyfreund/israeli-law-graph/README.md

 # LawGraph
 #### A mapping of the Israeli legalisation.
 This repository is the implementation of a final project in Digital Sciences course taken by Guy Freund & David Ziegler from The department of Computer Science, Ben-Gurion University, Israel.
-This project is in jointly guided by the Ben-Gurion University and the Israeli Ministry of Justice.
+This project is jointly guided by the Ben-Gurion University and the Israeli Ministry of Justice.
 The project's goal is to create a mapping of all the law's in the Israeli legalisation.
 The data being used is given by the Israeli Ministry of Justice.

 ## Database Format